 When you are craving a pumpkin spice latte, nothing else will do.
 Luckily, you don’t have to compromise.
 With this Keto pumpkin latte recipe, you can have your cake and eat it too.
-A little bit of pumpkin puree gives this latte an authentic fall taste that can’t be matched by any artificial flavor.
+A little bit of pumpkin purée gives this latte an authentic fall taste that can’t be matched by any artificial flavor.
 And of course, we can’t forget the pumpkin spice mix, with ginger, cinnamon, cloves, and nutmeg, all mixed in perfect proportion.
-It’s a little bit sweet and a little bit spicy just what the doctor ordered to keep you warm on the long, cold, grey days.
+It’s a little bit sweet and a little bit spicy, just what the doctor ordered to keep you warm on long, cold, grey days.

-Pumpkin Puree: Canned vs. Homemade
+Pumpkin Purée: Canned vs. Homemade

-Have you heard the rumor that canned pumpkin puree is actually made from squash?
-Actually, this is because the term “pumpkin” can be applied to wide variety of winter squash including Boston marrow and several others as well as the classic Dickinson pumpkin.
+Have you heard the rumor that canned pumpkin purée is actually made from squash?
+Actually, this is because the term “pumpkin” can be applied to a wide variety of winter squash including Boston marrow and several others as well as the classic Dickinson pumpkin.
 This is not necessarily a bad thing as some varieties of squash are sweeter and more tender than straight pumpkin.

-If you want to make sure that there is nothing but pumpkin in your puree, it’s easy to make your own.
+If you want to make sure that there is nothing but pumpkin in your purée, it’s easy to make your own.
 If you cook the pumpkin in your oven, you can roast it for extra flavor.
 You can even cook the pumpkin in your instant pot!

 What Can You Do with Pumpkin Spice

 The nice thing about spice mixes is that it is just as easy to make a big batch as it is to make a smaller batch.
 Pumpkin spice, also known as pumpkin pie spice, is good for a lot more than just lattes.
-Here are a few suggestions on what else you can do with pumpkin spice mix.
+Here are a few suggestions on what else you can do with a pumpkin spice mix.

 More Low-Carb Pumpkin Recipes

-Pumpkin is high in carbs but in moderation, it can be enjoyed in Keto-friendly recipes such as these.
+Pumpkin is high in carbs but in moderation, it can be enjoyed in Keto-friendly recipes such as these: